Title

 (b) Satisfy minimum qualification criteria relating to education, teaching experience, formal training, and security experience as determined by the Agency;

-(c) Submit any other additional information as determined by the Agency to be necessary to establish the competence of a security instructor or for any other pertinent purpose.
+(d) Submit any other additional information as Agency determines necessary to to establish the competence of a security instructor or for any other pertinent purpose.

-7) The Agency shall post publicly on a City website a list of all Certified Security Training Programs, including the names of the program, address(es), and names of the program owners.
+9) The Agency shall post publicly on a City website a list of all Recognized Security Training Programs, including the names of the program, address(es), and names of the program owners.

 § 9-6705.
 Issuance of Certification of Training.

-Upon the satisfactory completion of any training required under this Chapter by a Security Employee, the Certified Security Training Program shall issue such employee a written Certification of Training in a form and manner as prescribed by the Agency.
-The Certified Security Training Program shall also provide a true and accurate copy of each such Certification of Training to the Agency and the Security Employer of the Security Employee recipient of the certification.
+Upon the satisfactory completion of any training required under this Chapter by a Security Employee, the Recognized Security Training Program shall issue such Security Employee a written Certification of Training in a form and manner as prescribed by the Agency.
+The Recognized Security Training Program shall also provide a true and accurate copy of each such Certification of Training to the Agency and the Security Employer of the Security Employee recipient of the certification.

 § 9-6706.
 Training Costs Paid by Security Employer.